Quality & Metrics Guide

 The most recent archive capture we have on record.

-Source Tags
+Source tags

-Source tags tell you where the domain is currently surfaced from, not whether the domain is inherently better.
+Source tags tell you the origin of a listing — not whether the domain is inherently better.
 They matter for workflow, pricing, auction timing, and where the outbound listing link will take you.

 GoDaddy Auctions / Closeouts